 If you’re looking for affordable options, Aribella (66 Huntington St) and Il Palio (5 Corporate Drive) are great picks.

 When flying to Shelton, you’ll arrive at Tweed-New Haven (HVN), which is located 11 miles from the city center.
-The shortest domestic flight to Shelton departs from Fort Lauderdale and takes around 2h 56m.
+The shortest domestic flight to Shelton departs from Boston and takes around 1h 23m.

 Another option to get to Shelton is to pick up a car rental from New York, which is about 61 miles from Shelton.
 You’ll find branches of Sixt and Kyte, among others, in New York.